 There were a lot of great vendors in the marketplace.
 Lisa Head of Perry County gave a workshop on making beeskeps, and also had her handmade, amazing skeps on display for sale.

 And of course we shared our travels with the Reppert-Brill girls, Susanna and Angelica of The Rosemary House.
-There is no picture that can express how much fun it was to hang out with the two of them.
-They are wonderful companions.

 We also got to have dinner with a friend we got to know during the Somerset weed walk a couple of years ago - Deborah Stiffler - and enjoyed elderflower "martinis" while playing Bananagram at the table.